IBM-Bluemix-Docs/containers/cs_secure.md

 <dl>
   <dt>Worker node ownership</dt>
-    <dd>The ownership of worker nodes depends on the type of cluster that you create. <p> Worker nodes in free clusters are provisioned in to the IBM Cloud infrastructure (SoftLayer) account that is owned by IBM.
+    <dd>The ownership of worker nodes depends on the type of cluster that you create. <p> Worker nodes in free clusters are provisioned in to the {[softlayer]} account that is owned by IBM.
 Users can deploy apps to the worker nodes but cannot change settings or install additional software on the worker node.</p>
-    <p>Worker nodes in standard clusters are provisioned in to the IBM Cloud infrastructure (SoftLayer) account that is associated with the customer's public or dedicated IBM Cloud account.
+    <p>Worker nodes in standard clusters are provisioned in to the {[softlayer]} account that is associated with the customer's public or dedicated IBM Cloud account.
 The worker nodes are owned by the customer.
 Customers can choose to change security settings or install additional software on the worker nodes as provided by IBM Cloud Container Service.</p> </dd>
   <dt>Compute, network and storage infrastructure isolation</dt>
-    <dd><p>When you create a cluster, worker nodes are provisioned as virtual machines by IBM using the IBM Cloud infrastructure (SoftLayer) portfolio.
+    <dd><p>When you create a cluster, worker nodes are provisioned as virtual machines by IBM using the {[softlayer]} portfolio.
 Worker nodes are dedicated to a cluster and do not host workloads of other clusters.</p>
-    <p> Every {{site.data.keyword.Bluemix_notm}} account is set up with IBM Cloud infrastructure (SoftLayer) VLANs to assure quality network performance and isolation on the worker nodes.
-You can also designate worker nodes as private by connecting them to a private VLAN only.</p> <p>To persist data in your cluster, you can provision dedicated NFS based file storage from IBM Cloud infrastructure (SoftLayer) and leverage the built-in data security features of that platform.</p></dd>
+    <p> Every {{site.data.keyword.Bluemix_notm}} account is set up with {[softlayer]} VLANs to assure quality network performance and isolation on the worker nodes.
+You can also designate worker nodes as private by connecting them to a private VLAN only.</p> <p>To persist data in your cluster, you can provision dedicated NFS based file storage from {[softlayer]} and leverage the built-in data security features of that platform.</p></dd>
   <dt>Secured worker node set up</dt>
     <dd><p>Every worker node is set up with an Ubuntu operating system that cannot be changed by the worker node owner.
 Because the operating system of the worker node is Ubuntu, all containers deployed to the worker node must use a Linux distribution that uses the Ubuntu kernel.
 Linux distributions that must talk to the kernel in a different way cannot be used.
 To protect the operating system of the worker nodes from potential attacks, every worker node is configured with expert firewall settings that are enforced by Linux iptable rules.</p>
     <p>All containers that run on Kubernetes are protected by predefined Calico network policy settings that are configured on every worker node during cluster creation.
 This set up ensures secure network communication between worker nodes and pods.</p>
     <p>SSH access is disabled on the worker node.
 If you have a standard cluster and you want to install additional features on your worker node, you can use [Kubernetes daemon sets ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset) for everything that you want to run on every worker node, or [Kubernetes jobs ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) for any one-time action you must execute.</p></dd>
   <dt>Kubernetes worker node security compliance</dt>
-    <dd>IBM works with internal and external security advisory teams to address potential security compliance vulnerabilities. <b>Important</b>: Use the `bx cs worker-update` [command](cs_cli_reference.html#cs_worker_update) regularly (such as monthly) to deploy updates and security patches to the operating system and to update the Kubernetes version.
-When updates are available, you are notified when you view information about the worker nodes, such as with the `bx cs workers <cluster_name>` or `bx cs worker-get <cluster_name> <worker_ID>` commands.</dd>
+    <dd>IBM works with internal and external security advisory teams to address potential security compliance vulnerabilities. <b>Important</b>: Use the `{[bxcs]} worker-update` [command](cs_cli_reference.html#cs_worker_update) regularly (such as monthly) to deploy updates and security patches to the operating system and to update the Kubernetes version.
+When updates are available, you are notified when you view information about the worker nodes, such as with the `{[bxcs]} workers <cluster_name>` or `{[bxcs]} worker-get <cluster_name> <worker_ID>` commands.</dd>
   <dt>Option to deploy nodes on physical (bare metal) servers</dt>
     <dd>If you choose to provision your worker nodes on bare metal physical servers (instead of virtual server instances), you have additional control over the compute host, such as the memory or CPU.
 This setup eliminates the virtual machine hypervisor that allocates physical resources to virtual machines that run on the host.
 Instead, all of a bare metal machine's resources are dedicated exclusively to the worker, so you don't need to worry about "noisy neighbors" sharing resources or slowing down performance.
 Bare metal servers are dedicated to you, with all its resources available for cluster usage.</dd>
   <dt id="trusted_compute">{{site.data.keyword.containershort_notm}} with Trusted Compute</dt>